Quick facts of the Medlite laser

 The Revlite version of the Medlite laser (Templestowe clinic only) has a PTP mode, or Photoacoustic Thermal Pulse mode, that changes the nature of the pulse delivered by the laser.
 It allows more heat energy to enter the skin by slightly prolonging the pulse duration of the laser.
 This is more effective for those who wish to achieve a degree of skin tightening with this procedure.

-Hair removal – although this laser is not proven to cause permanent hair reduction, it can retard hair growth.
+Hair removal– although this laser is not proven to cause permanent hair reduction, it can retard hair growth.
 It can work on finer hairs that other laser hair removal systems may not work on.
 It does not work on grey hairs.
+This service is no longer provided at VCI.
+This is for information purposes only.

 For more information on laser hair removal click here.